 - Any student desiring to enter the Business School after completion of his or her first year of studies must be in good standing with a 2.0 GPA.

-- Students who transfer in the second semester of the sophomore year are accepted into the Business School and may declare a major.
+- Students who transfer between colleges at Notre Dame in the second semester of the sophomore year are accepted into the Business School and may declare a major.

 Typically, students will start their major courses in the fall of their junior year.